 Driving while under the influence of drugs or alcohol (DUI) is one of the most common crimes in the State of Rhode Island.
 That is because people make mistakes, and they mistake their level of impairment or their ability to drive.
 However, most people, lawyers included, do not fully understand the crime of driving while under the influence or how being convicted of a DUI can affect their lives.
 For instance, most people assume that they will automatically lose their license for a long time because they have been charged with a DUI.
 While that may be true in certain situations, that is not always the case.
 For example, many people are not aware of Hardship Licenses.
 Hardship Licenses are given out under special circumstances while someone's license is suspended because of a DUI or Refusal to Submit to a Chemical Test.
 However, acquiring a Hardship License can be complicated and has a particular process.
 Therefore, if you are facing a license suspension due to a DUI or Refusal, you can contact an experienced Rhode Island DUI Attorney to help.
-The Law Office of David Ellison has experienced Rhode Island Criminal Defense attorneys with years of criminal defense experience representing people with DUIs and Refusals.
+Ellison Law LLC has experienced Rhode Island Criminal Defense attorneys with years of criminal defense experience representing people with DUIs and Refusals.

 WHAT IS A HARDSHIP LICENSE IN RHODE ISLAND?

 A Hardship License is a conditional license that allows you to drive for a 12-hour period each day.
 However, that person can only drive during that time for the purposes of driving to and from work, school, medical appointments, and other approved purposes.
 In addition, to the conditions that the person only drives during a 12-hour period for approved purposes, they must also install an ignition interlock system in their vehicle.

 WHAT IS AN IGNITION INTERLOCK SYSTEM IN RHODE ISLAND?